Engin-Boot/no-oggy-in-java-sharma-dikshit/README.md

 ## Solution

-The approch is to iterate through the array of strings comparing each string and if it starts with "oggy" it is removed from the array.
+The approach is to iterate through the array of strings comparing each string and if it starts with "oggy" it is removed from the array.